rokasveitas/haar_cliff_mpt/README.md

 # haar_cliff_mpt

-This is a repository containing all of my work in Roger Melko's group from Summer 2021.
+This is a repository containing all of my work in the PIQuIL from Summer 2021.

 ## Effect of Mølmer-Sørensen Angle on Critical Measurement Rate